|

 Location

-MIT Building E51, Room 335
+MIT Building E-51, Room 335

 Summary

-Christoph discusses high-end audio applications for Linux
+Christoph demonstrates high-end audio on Linux

 Abstract

 In the last few years Linux has made great strides forward in the provision of professional applications for the creation, manipulation, and recording of audio and music.
 It is now possible to create a professional level Digital Audio Workstation (DAW) using only Free Software.
 For a number of years audio applications for Red Hat Linux and Fedora Core have been packaged by Fernando Lopez-Lezcano in the Planet CCRMA repository; recently a Fedora Extras SIG has been created for audio.
+Additionally, Kurt Keville does plan to have some pre-configured WGT634U routers.

 Attachments